Yuki512/Agentic-Architect-Challenge/README.md

 - **HumanReviewSkill**
   This skill prepares the case information for the support team.

-- **Response writer: Not used**
-  DeepSeek does not write an automatic reply for this critical case.

 - **Refund guardrail: Not used**
   The email is not about a refund.